 - access its manufacturer’s support sites to check for software updates and then automatically download them.

 - browse to https://web.ei3.com to be able to view the specific ei3 dashboards for the machine.

 If your plant network allows all these, then the TV will work for you.
 If you’re uncertain of whether your network allows access to this site, a quick test of basic connectivity can be done from your PC by navigating your web browser to https://web.ei3.com/testpage.html

 After following these steps, your configured Smart TV will be able to display machine information by browsing to your factory-specific customized URL.

 If you have completed all of the above steps and are still having trouble, please contact firstname.lastname@example.org for assistance.

-It is highly recommended that you remove unnecessary applications in the Smart TV such as Netflix, Facebook, YouTube, etc. Typically, this can be done by a network administrator.
+It is highly recommended that you block or remove unnecessary applications in the Smart TV such as Netflix, Facebook, YouTube, etc. Typically, this can be done by a network administrator.

 There are many manufacturers and models of Smart TVs, and each has its own particular features and capabilities.
 Though the above steps will work in most cases, there may be instances where the TV will still be unable to view the machine dashboards.